 - Nerve irritation

-Often the damage, stress, and irritation to the nerves, will lead to pain in some form, like neck pain,shoulder stiffness, headaches, low back pain, and possibly numbness and tingling.
-In many cases your posture will be affected as well.
+Often the damage, stress, and irritation to the nerves, will lead to pain in some form, like neck pain, shoulder pain, migraines and lower back pain.
+In many cases, your posture will be affected as well.

 What Causes Subluxations?